-6352 Family Law Seminar (2)

-Suter, Ridder Historical and contemporary problems in the theory and practice of family law.
-Specific topics to be announced.
+Family Law Seminar (2)N. Schoenbaum, SuterHistorical and contemporary problems in the theory and practice of family law.Specific topics to be announced.
 Enrollment is limited.
-Prerequisite: Law 6348 or 6349.
+Prerequisite: Law 6348 or6349 or with permission of the instructor.
 (Examination or research paper with permission of the instructor)